Idirect-Tech/Breeze-JS-SDK/README.md

 https://api.icicidirect.com/breezeapi/documents/index.html#instruments

-exchange_code must be 'BSE', 'NSE', 'NDX', 'MCX' or 'NFO'.
+exchangeCode must be 'BSE', 'NSE', 'NDX', 'MCX' or 'NFO'.

 stock_code should not be an empty string.
 Examples for stock_code are "WIPRO" or "ZEEENT".

 product_type can be either 'Futures', 'Options' or an empty string.
-Product_type can not be an empty string for exchange_code 'NDX', 'MCX' and 'NFO'.
+Product_type can not be an empty string for exchangeCode 'NDX', 'MCX' and 'NFO'.

-strike_date can be in DD-MMM-YYYY(Ex.: 01-Jan-2022) or an empty string. strike_date can not be an empty string for exchange_code 'NDX', 'MCX' and 'NFO'.
+strike_date can be in DD-MMM-YYYY(Ex.: 01-Jan-2022) or an empty string. strike_date can not be an empty string for exchangeCode 'NDX', 'MCX' and 'NFO'.

 strike_price can be float-value in string or an empty string. strike_price can not be an empty string for product_type 'Options'.